-Most people in urban settings don’t have space to construct a full-sized pond.
-Water gardens in containers are easy to build, and in Venice, we use a terracotta pot, and sometimes a fake terracotta container, to build a tiny water garden for our herbs within a few hours.
+Water gardens in containers are easy to build, and in Venice, we use terracotta pots.
+So easy to build a tiny water garden for your herbs within a few hours.
 Or, if you already have a pond, you could create some space for edible herbs loving water.